ToruNiina/AWKesome/README.md

 ## sample scripts

-there are two sample scripts in awksome repository.
+There are two sample scripts in `awksome` repository.

 ### ContactMap
-ContactMap.awk outputs the contact map of a certain model in pdb file.
+ContactMap.awk outputs a contact map of a certain model in pdb file.

 ```sh
 $awkesome pdb vector src/ContactMap.awk threshold=6.5 pdbfile="hoge.pdb" model=1
 ```

-Here, `threshold` is the threshold of distance that define whether a contact exists for a certain pair.
+Here, `threshold` is a distance that define whether a contact exists for a certain pair.
 If a distance between a certain pair of particles is lesser than this value, the particles are considered as making contact.
 `pdbfile` is a name of PDB file you want to read.